EpistasisLab/Aliro/docs/guides/developerGuide.md

 To reset the docker volumes, restart using the `--force-recreate` flag or run `docker-compose down` after the server has been stopped.

 ## Development Notes
 -  After any code changes are pulled, **ALWAYS** rerun `docker-compose build` and when you first reload the webpage first do a hard refresh with ctrl+f5 instead of just f5 to clear any deprecated code out of the browser cache.
-If the code changes modified the base container, run `docker build ./dockers/base -t pennai/base:latest` before running `docker-compose build`.
 - Use `docker-compose build` to rebuild the images for all services (lab, machine, dbmongo) if their dockerfiles or the contents of their build directories have changed.
 See [docs](https://docs.docker.com/compose/reference/build/)
-	- **NOTE:** docker-compose will **not** rebuild the base image; if you make changes to the base image rebuild with `docker build ./dockers/base -t pennai/base:latest`.
 - To get the cpu and memory status of the running containers use `docker stats`
 - To clear out all files not checked into git, use `git clean -xdf`
 - Use `docker-compose build --no-cache lab` to rebuild the image for the lab services without using the cache (meaning the image will be rebuilt regardless of any changes being detected)